thyatran/thyatran/README.md

 My name is Thy and I'm a data science student at San Jose State University.

-(Currently in process of switching to CS)

 🌱 I’m currently learning HTML/CSS and JavaScript.

- On my way to find new ways to add extra ✨sprinkles✨ on my web development skills!

 🦖 On the look out for internship opportunities.🦖

 ✨ My interests:
-* Coding
+* Web development
 * Digital art
 * Design
 * Gaming

 💬 Since you're here let's connect! www.linkedin.com/in/thyatran

-🏚️ Check out my portfolio website: (it will be update + rebuilt soon I promise)

-[my portfolio <3](https://thyatran.github.io/my-portfolio/)
+🏚️ Check out my portfolio website: (working on update) [my portfolio <3](https://thyatran.github.io/my-portfolio/)

+📫 How to reach me: thyatran0113@gmail.com

-🐢 Self-reminder: slow but steady 🐢
+🐢 Self-reminder: taking it slow
 <!--
 **thyatran/thyatran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.